|

 season included six teams, wearing cast-off Little League uniforms and

-recruited and new uniforms were presented to the clubs.
+were recruited and new uniforms were presented to the clubs.
 Those initial six

 teams were: Ted Captaingeorge Flower Shop, Joe's Tavern, Lombardi's,